changheehee/comp2000_2024_personal/worksheet.md

   * Are either/both of these projects active at the moment? 🤔 If not, what do you think happened?
   * 🤔 Which file in each project has had the most activity?

+repository A (Bitbucket):

+- The last person to commit: Matthew Roberts
+- First person to commit: Matthew Roberts

+repository B (GitHub) (according to GitHub repository initial commit history):

+- The last person to commit: Dave Pearce
+- First person to commit: Dave Pearce

 # Task 2

 The repository you just cloned is a VSCode project, so lets work with it.
 It currently will print "Hello World" message to the console when run.